Chris Evans Drivetime

-Ethos

-Chris thanked Steve Wright or his stand in for their show, and then declared "now it's our go, and that includes you".
-Throughout the show, Chris played a mixture of music both old and new, spoke to people that were making the more bizarre headlines, and read listeners' texts and emails.

-Unlike most live radio programmes, each show was given a title, usually of a quirky nature, and was dedicated to a person or group.
-Usually this group was all people who had done something that particular day, such as "resisted a craving".

 The team

 Chris was joined throughout the programme by three colleagues.
-Rebecca Pike, née Fox, brought listeners the business news.
+Rebecca Pike, née Fox, read the business news.
 Jonny Saunders read the sports headlines.
 Sally Boazman presented the travel updates.

 Rebecca Pike

-Rebecca Pike, formerly Fox, and known commonly as Foxy, read the business headlines including the FTSE market data and exchange rates, at 17:20 and 18:20 each day.
+Rebecca Pike, formerly Fox, read the business headlines including the FTSE market data and exchange rates, at 17:20 and 18:20 each day.
 Listeners also sent in their business-related questions, which Foxy then answered in the second slot.
 This feature was known as Fox the Fox and was accompanied by Danny Kaye's Outfox the Fox, which acted as the theme tune.
 Fox the Fox did not appear on Fridays, when the 18:20 round-up was marked with an innovation slot.

 Jonny Saunders

 Jonny Saunders rounded up the sports headlines at several points during the show, and spoke to a sports personality every day at 18:50, who was said to be "in the locker".
-Chris tended to introduce the locker slot by asking Jonny: "Who's in the locker-cocker?"
 Jonny's Friday slot included a talk about a "mad sport".
 Jonny also provided the voice for top tenuous, jukebox jury and gobsmackers.
 See below.

 Sally Boazman

 As well as her traffic duties, Sally was involved with various other aspects of the show's line-up.
-See below.